 Balcony overlooks valley to the west

 Born a slave around 1816 in Louisiana, she was transported as a teenager to Nantucket via the underground railway and was indentured to a family active in the abolitionist cause.
 She worked off her indenture in the family store and became acquainted with many prominent abolitionists.
 A strikingly beautiful mulatto woman, she arrived in San Francisco in 1852, passed at first as white and established herself as a sought-after caterer in San Francisco society, and began to invest on the basis of information she gleaned from her contacts.
 She soon joined forces with a young banker, Thomas Bell, who became her silent investment partner.
 She also established various houses providing entertainment for gentlemen, where she continued to acquire information which brought her further profits.
 An aura of mystery surrounded her: known as the Voodoo Queen of San Francisco, she claimed to be the daughter of a voodoo priestess and a Virginia governor's son.
 An outspoken advocate for civil rights, she filed a series of lawsuits opposing discrimination against blacks, most of which she won.
-At the time she and Bell bought the property in the Valley of the Moon, she and Bell were said to be worth $30 million.
+At the time she and Bell bought the property in the Valley of the Moon, they were said to be worth $30 million.
 Eventually she lost her wealth in a series of scandals and lawsuits, dying in poverty in 1904.

 27 March 2012